labs-solo/canopy-docs/website/docs/glossary/glossary-of-terms.md

 ### **C**

-- **Canopy**: A DeFi platform providing innovative liquidity solutions through Directional Automated Market Maker (D-AMM) technology.
+- **Canopy**: A DeFi platform providing innovative liquidity solutions through Directional Liquidity.

 ---

 ### **D**

-- **D-AMM (Directional Automated Market Maker)**: A type of AMM that allows for single-token liquidity provision, reducing the risk of impermanent loss.
+- **Directional Liquidity**: A type of AMM that allows for single-token liquidity provision, reducing the risk of impermanent loss.

 - **DeFi (Decentralized Finance)**: Financial services using smart contracts on blockchain technology, eliminating the need for intermediaries.